Nenotriple/img-txt_viewer/docs/User_Guide.md

   - Via `Options` > `Highlight Selection`.
 - **Functionality:**
   - When enabled, selecting text in the text box will automatically highlight all other instances of the selected text.

+## Add Comma After Tag
+[⬆️](#index) *(Append ", " to the end of the text box and inserted suggestions)*

+- **Access:**
+  - Via `Options` > `Add Comma After Tag`.
+- **Functionality:**
+  - Automatically appends a comma and space `", "` to the last tag in the text box.
+  - Automatically appends a comma and space `", "` after inserting a suggestion into the text box.
+  - The comma is not added if the text box is empty.
+  - The comma will be saved to the text file if "Clean-Text" is disabled!
+  - Useful for quickly adding multiple tags.

 ## Big Save Button